gogins/cloud-5/CLOUD-5.md

  - Write code in another high-level language and compile it for WebAssembly, so that it will run in any standards-compliant Web browser.

+ - Adapt for your musical purposes any other software that can run in a Web browser and be controlled by JavaScript.
+That covers rather a lot of ground....